GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 <!-- Content -->
 <h3>Content</h3>

 What is the longest common subsequence?
-Given 2 strings, the LCS finds the ordered sequence of characters that is common to both strings, appear in the same order but are not necessarily contiguous.
+Given 2 strings, the LCS finds the longest ordered sequence of characters that is common to both strings, appear in the same order but are not necessarily contiguous.
 Here's an example.

 sequence X: ABCDEFG
 sequence Y: BCDGK